Troubleshooting

 RewriteRule !\.(pdf|js|ico|gif|jpg|png|css|rar|zip|tar\.gz)$ index.php [L]

-If you run into problems, make sure that:
+If you encounter problems, make sure that:

 location / {